Whether you are a kid or an adult, you’ve most likely grown up with these little Hot Wheels cars, and for most of us, these made out childhood better.

 In fact, when you want to buy one or more Hot Wheels diecast vehicles, it is pretty important to know which toy car is fake, and which one is real.

-To put it shortly, the fastest way to spot fake Hot Wheels toy cars (diecast) is by checking packaging and the details on the bottom side of the car.
-Most of the fake Hot Wheels toy cars present flaws when it comes to the packaging’s inscriptions, and when it comes to the bottom of the cars, the fake ones either miss the correct inscriptions or there are no inscriptions at all, which automatically makes a fake Hot Wheels piece.
+To put it shortly, the fastest way to spot fake Hot Wheels toy cars (diecast) is by checking the packaging and the details on the bottom side of the car.
+Most fake Hot Wheels cars present flaws when it comes to the packaging’s inscriptions, and when it comes to the bottom of the cars, the fake ones either miss the correct inscriptions or there are no inscriptions at all, which automatically makes a fake Hot Wheels piece.

-On the other hand, the authentic Hot Wheels packaging has the full and the perfectly spelt logo, as it is mentioned as “HotWheels”, as it has to be spelt.
+On the other hand, the authentic Hot Wheels packaging has the full and perfectly spelt logo, as it is mentioned as “HotWheels”, as it has to be spelt.

-Again, as simple as it may seem to spot a fake car, make sure that you double check the “HotWheels” logo that’s written on the box.
+Again, as simple as it may seem to spot a fake car, make sure that you double-check the “HotWheels” logo that’s written on the box.

 The authentic Hot Wheels cars must have information about the car’s brand of manufacturing, the name of the model and the year of manufacturing written somewhere on the box.